turtle225/Battle-Brothers-Damage-Calculator/README.md

 Includes a lot of comments to help make the code easy and intuitive to understand.

 BBCalc.py is the main calculator for general use.
 BBNimbleBattery.py will run 12 common Nimble sets given your scenario.
 BBRaisingHp.py will run a given scenario at various hp counts.
 BB1HanderBattery.py will run all of the top end 1Handers against a given target.
 BB2HanderBattery.py will run all of the top end 2Handers against a given target.
+BBVsEnemies.py will run a given attacker against 26 enemies from the game.

 Here is a sample output for an Ancient Bladed Pike with Fearsome (Ancient Dead) test on BBCalc.py: